We love transforming unloved furniture and turning something that could end in a landfill.

-If you’d like to make your own magazine table, this is how we made ours.
+If you’d like to make your own DIY magazine table, this is what you will need:

 We’ve tried different methods of cleaning furniture over the years, but we now always use sugar soap to clean things.
 It works so well when scrubbing old furniture and really gets rid of all dirt and old polish.

-At this stage, with everything still in pieces, we also prepared the grooves for our dowels which will rest on the edge of the table with the leather straps for holding the magazines wrapped around them.
+With the table still in pieces, now’s also the time to prepare the grooves for the dowels which rest on the edge of the table.
+The dowels hold the fabric straps that hold the magazines.

 While you’re letting the glue holding your table together dry, you can start to construct the part of your table that will hold the magazines and books.

-Now all that’s left to do is add you magazine holder.
-Slot the dowels with the leather strips onto the prepared grooves and add some of your favourite reads.
+Now, all that’s left to do is place your magazine holder on the table.
+Slot the dowels with the fabric strips into the prepared grooves and add some of your favourite reads.

-We went ever so slightly over the £100 budget.
-Having said that we did end up buying 3 tables (we used the middle one) instead of just one, so still have one small table left that we’ll probably be using as a bedside table in our spare room and we donated the3rd table to our local charity shop.
+The whole table came in at under £100 even though we ended up buying 3 tables (we used the middle one to make this DIY magazine table), so still have one small table left that we’ll use as a bedside table in our spare room and we donated the 3rd table to our local charity shop.